jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         is incipient or moderate all infected tissue is removed and the cavity is sealed with a special material, usually based on Dental Composite Resins.
-        In more advanced states caries usually affects the dental pulp or nerve of the tooth and it is then necessary to perform a Root Canal Treatment.
-In addition, after Endodontics, a Ceramic Inlay or Crown is usually indicated to protect the weakened remaining dental structure and prevent its fracture.</p>\n"
+        In more advanced states caries usually affects the dental pulp or nerve of the tooth, and it is then necessary to perform a Root Canal Treatment.
+In addition, after Endodontics; a Ceramic Inlay, Onlay or Crown is usually indicated to protect the weakened remaining dental structure and prevent its fracture.</p>\n"
     - question: Is dental amalgam still used?
       answer: "<p>Although the appearance of new adhesive materials for direct filling has been very beneficial from the aesthetic point of view, they do not in